Search for Survivors Enters 4th Day Sunday; Death Toll at 9 in Surfside Collapse

 Rescue efforts continued around-the-clock as the search for survivors entered its fourth day Sunday at the site of the condo collapse in Surfside.

-At a news briefing Miami-Dade Mayor Daneilla Levine Cava announced the death toll had risen to 9.
+At a news briefing Sunday, Miami-Dade Mayor Daniella Levine Cava announced the death toll had risen to 9.

 "We were able to recover four additional bodies in the rubble as well as additional human remains," the mayor said.